AzimUmarov/my-api/README.md

 ***

 ## Task
-We need to build oven api with soome our interests theme data over 1K
+We need to build own api with some our interests theme data over 1K

 ## Description
 The app works on 4K nba players data